ethankennerly/as2cs/README.md

         bash test_copy_to_unity.sh

+* Pass Unity 5.2 compiler check with Anagram Attack:  Levels.cs.

 Not supported
 =============

 * If you'd like to request a pull or fork to add a feature, that'd be appreciated!

-* Pass Unity 5.2 compiler check with Anagram Attack:  Levels.cs.

-* Pass Unity 5.2 compiler check with all portable model and controller files from Anagram Attack.
+* Do not reformat braces and lines in comments.
 * ActionScript string.length to C# String.Length.
 Instead DataUtil.Length is available.
 Replace:
   Vim sed: